Ucchwas/Ucchwas.github.io/_pages/achievements.md

 ### 🧩 **Other Interests & Skills**

-- Skilled in **public speaking**—presented research at international conferences and university seminars.
+- Skilled in **public speaking**, with presentations delivered at international conferences and academic events.
-- **Science communicator**—enjoy translating complex technical concepts into clear, accessible ideas for diverse audiences.
+- Enthusiastic **science communicator**, skilled at making complex research accessible to broad audiences.
 - Advocate for **tech-driven healthcare innovation**, with a strong belief in building **real-world solutions** that make a positive impact on people’s lives.
 - Lifelong learner, passionate about emerging trends in **AI, IoT, and wearable technology**.